pixijs/guides/_basics/textures.md

 We're slowly working our way down from the high level to the low.
 We've talked about the scene graph, and in general about display objects that live in it.
 We're about to get to sprites and other simple display objects.
 But before we do, we need to talk about textures.

 In PixiJS, textures are one of the core resources used by display objects.
-A texture, broadly speaking, represents a set of pixels used to fill in a shape on the screen.
+A texture, broadly speaking, represents a source of pixels to be used to fill in an area on the screen.
 The simplest example is a sprite - a rectangle that is completely filled with a single texture.
 But things can get much more complex.

 ## Life-cycle of a Texture